igorbrigadir/awesome-bluesky-algo/README.md

 Like the repository exploring the [Twitter Algo](https://github.com/igorbrigadir/awesome-twitter-algo) but for Bluesky.

+## Algorithmic Choice

+See Post from the blog: https://blueskyweb.xyz/blog/3-30-2023-algorithmic-choice

 ## What's hot Tab

 If the post isn't marked as `'corpse', 'self-harm', 'porn', 'sexual'` by [hive](https://hivemoderation.com/visual-moderation)[^1] and has Likes `>= 12`[^2]